-- 4.1.10.1 The State provides assurance that for individuals whom it enrolls in CHIP under the CHIPRA section 214 option that it has verified, both at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination that the individual continues to be lawfully residing in the United States.
+- 4.1.10.1 Image The State provides assurance that for individuals whom it enrolls in CHIP under the CHIPRA section 214 option that it has verified, both at the time of the individual's initial eligibility determination and at the time of the eligibility redetermination that the individual continues to be lawfully residing in the United States.
 The State must first attempt to verify this status using information provided at the time of initial application.
-If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act. - 4.2.
+If the State cannot do so from the information readily available, it must require the individual to provide documentation or further evidence to verify satisfactory immigration status in the same manner as it would for anyone else claiming satisfactory immigration status under section 1137(d) of the Act. - 4.1.11.
+Children ineligible for Medicaid as a result of the elimination of income disregards as described in Appendix 1, pp. 7-8.
+(Section 2101(f) of the ACA and 42 CFR 457.310(d)) - 4.2.
 The state assures that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102)(b)(1)(B)) (42CFR 457.320(b)) - 4.2.1.
-X These standards do not discriminate on the basis of diagnosis.

-- 4.2.2.
-Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income. - 4.2.3.
-These standards do not deny eligibility based on a child having a pre-existing medical condition. - 4.3.
+X These standards do not discriminate on the basis of diagnosis. - 4.2.2.
+X Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income. - 4.2.3.
+X These standards do not deny eligibility based on a child having a preexisting medical condition. - 4.3.
 Describe the methods of establishing eligibility and continuing enrollment.
 (Section 2102)(b)(2)) (42CFR 457.350)

+General Eligibility-Eligibility Processing: as described in Appendix 1, pp. 10-11.
 A combined application is used for all All Kids plans as described in Section 2.1.
 Through a single application, children are reviewed for eligibility under all of the five plans and placed into the appropriate plan.
 If the review finds a child to be eligible under Title XIX, that child is enrolled in a Title XIX funded plan.

 Applications are reviewed by both local offices and a central processing unit.
 Faceto-face interviews are not required under any of the All Kids plans.